jandom/jandom/index.markdown

 ## Biography

-Currently, i'm working on OpenFold – a fully open-source co-folding model to make sure this innovation is more broadly available for pharma and biotech companies that want to use these tools to advance their pipelines.

 For 4 years, between 2022–26, I lead an exceptional team at CharmTx, culminating in the development of [CHM-029](https://charmtx.com/charm-therapeutics-advances-a-next-generation-menin-inhibitor-as-its-first-clinical-candidate-for-acute-myeloid-leukaemia/), a novel menin inhibitor, which recently entered clinical trials.

 From 2021 to 2022, I worked as an independent software consultant, passionate about improving the velocity of software development.
 "Movement is life" - the faster you can navigate the software landscape the better.
 High-velocity can include some unexpected results: decisions can be refined quickly and engineers remain happy (because there is no "velocity" without "quality").
 My interests then include cloud engineering (Pulumi) and build systems (Bazel).